WhimsicalWill/AccessibleRL/README.md

 # Accessible RL

+This repo is intended as a learning resource to supplement theoretical study of reinforcement learning with actual implementation details of some of the most important RL algorithms.

 # Features

-- Pytorch implementations of 8 RL algos
+- PyTorch implementations of 8 RL algos
 - Conceptual overviews
 - Simple installation
-- Easy to run experiments
+- Easily run experiments
 - Configurable hyperparams

 # Code Structure